LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/hist_utils.md

 input arguments:
 - returnrunls: boolean whether to return a tuple of (histograms, run numbers, lumisection numbers).
   (default: return only histograms)
-- cropslices: list of slices by which to crop the historams (default: no cropping)
+- cropslices: list of slices (one per dimension) by which to crop the historams (default: no cropping)
 - rebinningfactor: an integer (or tuple of integers for 2D histograms) to downsample/rebin the histograms (default: no rebinning)
 - donormalize: boolean whether to normalize the data
 - doplot: if True, some example plots are made showing the histograms